 On HostelZ.com you will also find more reviews, photos and the hostels website as well.
 However, HostelZ earns its money through an affiliation system with the named booking portals.
 Therefore, they want their users to book with them rather than using any other service.
 Fair enough as they offer a great and useful service!

 Last but not least they claim to offer the biggest hostel database with more than 45.000 listings in more than 7.000 cities.
 Not bad, right?!

-4.2 Booking Platform A vs. Booking Platform B vs. Hostels Website
+4.2 Platform A vs. Platform B vs. Hostel

 Above we listed the common and most important booking platforms for hostels.
 Here you can type in your dates, choose your room/dorm, and hit the „book button“.
 On the actual booking summary page (you know, the page where you need to take out your Credit Card), you will see the final price.
 Some websites do have a hidden service fee that they sneakily only show at this point.
 This makes comparing the prices even more time-consuming, and really tiring.
 We already mentioned this in detail above.

 Hostel booking websites charge commissions to the hostels.
 This commissions varies, starting from 10%.
 Many hostels now offer the lowest price on their very own website.
 The commission paid on booking platform is usually the extra you have to pay for the service provided by the booking platform.

 Good to know: We at Hostelgeeks have been working with in tourism since 2009, and closely with hostels since 2010.

 Usually hostels offer their lowest price on their very own website.